VanAndelInstitute/lambdaR/README.md

 ## Building R

 Now we will build R with most options inactivated (because layers must be <50MB zipped).
+You can tweak these options to suit your needs, but you may need to do additional pruning after building to get your zip file under 50MB.
+Hopefully, larger layers will be supported by AWS soon.

 ```
 wget https://cran.r-project.org/src/base/R-3/R-3.5.1.tar.gz